LennartFr/ALFTrading/README.md

 Some Good introductory Youtube videos:

-https://youtu.be/dFAiChOmoGI Stockmarket for Beginners, How to invest.
+https://youtu.be/dFAiChOmoGI Stockmarket for beginners, How to invest.

 https://youtu.be/ZCFkWDdmXG8 How does the stockmarket work?